 The greatest player in the history of the National Hockey League took his place at the top of the scoring list on this date.
 Plus, if you wore a hat to a game on Oct.
-15, there is a really good chance you threw it on the ice before the end of the night.
+15, there is an excellent chance you threw it on the ice before the end of the night.
+It’s time for our daily trip back through the years to relive all the best moments this date has to offer.

 No. 99 Becomes Number One